-Effort sharing based on fairness approaches and cost-effectiveness approaches
+1.2 Effort-sharing based on fairness approaches and costeffectiveness approaches

-The two kinds of approaches applied in this study, the cost-effectiveness approach and the fairnessbased approaches, yield complementary insights into how to distribute the mitigation burden associated with the Paris Agreement's long-term temperature goal.
+The two kinds of approaches applied in this study, the cost-effectiveness approach and the fairness-based approaches, yield complementary insights into how to distribute the mitigation burden associated with the PA long-term temperature goal.
 The former provides knowledge about pathways to be taken by each country domestically.
 The latter provides knowledge about the range of a fair and equitable distribution of global mitigation efforts based on the criteria brought forward in the climate negotiations and the literature.
 The fairness-based approaches span a wide range of emissions levels for each country and not all combinations are consistent with the global budget.
 Via a methodology by the Climate Action Tracker (CAT 2018), combinations of emissions levels that are consistent with the global temperature target can be chosen.
 The gaps between the emissions levels of the countries under study from the cost-effectiveness approach and the fairness-based approach provide an indication of the different roles of the countries in international cooperation on climate mitigation including climate finance and emissions trading.

 For the majority of countries under study, the cost-effectiveness-based reductions of emissions are lower than it would have to be according to the globally consistent fairness-based distribution in 2030 and 2050 for both, 2°C-consistent and 1.5°C-consistent pathways.
 The main exceptions here are China and India, for which the consistent choice of the fairness-based GHG emissions allowances that are substantially higher than the emissions based on a cost-effectiveness approach both in 2030 and 2050.
-It is noteworthy that for the EU, the gap between its fair share and the cost-effective emissions reduction for compatibility with the 1.5°C temperature goal is almost twice as high as for compatibility with the pre-Paris 2°C temperature goal.
+It is noteworthy that for the EU, the gap between its fair share and the cost-effective emissions reduction in 2030 for compatibility with the 1.5 °C temperature goal is three times as high as for compatibility with the pre-Paris 2 °C temperature goal.
 This means an increased need to tackle emissions reductions beyond a cost-effective pathway.
-For Germany, the increase of the gap is a bit lower in 2030 (1.7 times higher) with a central reason being its large share in the EU's gap.
+For Germany, the increase of the gap is lower (1.7 times higher) with a central reason being its large share in the EU's gap in 2030.

-A look at the sum of the differences reveals that the cost-effectiveness-based emissions reduction potential within the countries under study is sufficient to achieve 2°C-consistency in both 2030 and 2050 but insufficient to achieve 1.5°C-consistency, in particular in 2050 (see Table PB2), provided that countries not assessed in this report reduce emissions to - on average - similar degree.
-This does not mean that the global reduction potential is insufficient, but only that from a fairness perspective, the countries under study would be required to support the rest of the world in exploiting emissions reduction potentials in a way to be determined.
+A look at the sum of the differences reveals that the cost-effectiveness-based emissions reduction potential within the countries under study is sufficient to achieve 1.5°C- and 2°C-consistency in 2030 but only 2°C-consistency in 2050 (see Table 14), provided that countries not assessed in this report reduce emissions to - on average - similar degree.
+This does not mean that the global reduction potential is insufficient, but only that from a fairness perspective, the countries under study would be required to support the rest of the world in exploiting emissions reduction potentials in a certain way.